jc-gh25/Week16/music-library/README-SAMPLE-DATA.md

 ## 🖼️ Album Cover Images

-All album cover images are sourced from Wikimedia Commons and are publicly available.
-The URLs point to:
+All album cover images are sourced from the iTunes Search API and are stored locally in the project.
+The images are:
-- Wikipedia's media servers (upload.wikimedia.org)
-- These are reliable, permanent URLs
-- Images are properly licensed for use

-Example albums with cover art:
-- The Beatles - Abbey Road
-- Pink Floyd - The Dark Side of the Moon
-- Daft Punk - Random Access Memories
-- Miles Davis - Kind of Blue
+- Downloaded from iTunes Search API during data population
+- Stored in: `music-library\src\main\resources\static\covers\`
+- Served via the application's static resources
+- High-quality album artwork for all 103 albums

+The music library includes a diverse collection spanning:
+- Classical music (Max Richter, Philip Glass, Andrea Bocelli)
+- Blues legends (B.B.
+King, Muddy Waters)
+- Classical crossover (Katherine Jenkins, Il Divo, Josh Groban)
+- Hip-hop pioneers (Grandmaster Flash, Run-DMC)
-- And many more!
+- And many more across all 10 genres!

 ## 🔧 Troubleshooting